Wondering why you are not seeing many responses to your survey?

 Ultimately, it’s helpful to get an understanding of the audience and objectives of the survey before providing a recommendation on how to best research survey respondents.

 However, below we share a few different tips for getting more survey responses from both the general population as well as more specific audiences such as business decision-makers, IT leaders, and physicians.

 Contact an online research panel

-Using an online research panel is a great first step when trying to find survey respondents.
+Using an online research panel is a great first step when trying to get survey responses.

-Knowing there are differences in feasibility and price, researchers typically reach out to a few panels companies before deciding which to move forward with.
+Knowing there are differences in feasibility and price, researchers typically reach out to a few panel companies before deciding which to move forward with.